-Prior to the ERME program, I worked as a measurement and evaluation specialist in Educational Volunteers Foundation of Turkey (TEGV) in Istanbul for three years.
-I developed varied measurement tools, coordinated program and impact evaluation studies of education programs implemented across the country, and conducted both quantitative and qualitative analyses to foster development of evidence-based programs.
+Prior to the ERME program, I worked as a measurement and evaluation specialist at Educational Volunteers Foundation of Turkey (TEGV) in Istanbul for three years.
+I conducted both quantitative and qualitative analyses to foster development of evidence-based programs, developed various measurement tools, and coordinated program and impact evaluation studies for education programs implemented across the country.
 My research interests mainly focus on impact evaluation, achievement data analysis, science assessment, large-scale assessment, and education policy.

 I am a 3rd year doctoral student in the ERME department, working as a research assistant for Dr. Zhushan Li.
 I have broad research interests in psychometrics and educational measurement, especially in differential item functioning (DIF).
 We are now working on anchor selection strategies in DIF analysis, including conducting a comprehensive literature review, running simulation studies comparing different approaches, and applying the optimal anchor selection method to real dataset.
 Also, I’m interested in different parameter estimation methods for IRT models, and the performance of unidimensional and multidimensional IRT models on large-scale assessment data.